Hub-OS/website/static/tech-yap/posts/2024-04-15-slowing-down-for-remote-players.md

 - When we receive remote inputs we store it in a buffer, and if it's for a frame in the past, we roll back and resimulate the battle with their inputs properly accounted for.
 - If we've received inputs from every player we can drop the oldest data in every buffer as we won't need to roll back to that point anymore.

 To keep us from getting too far ahead of remote players, we need to know how far ahead we are.
-Since we should be sending and consuming inputs at a constant rate (excluding client lag and network fluctuations), any unprocessed inputs will let us know how far ahead we are in our simulation.
+Since we should be sending and consuming inputs at a constant rate (excluding client lag and network fluctuations), any inputs buffered for us on a remote client will let us know how far ahead we are in our simulation.

 ### Slowdown implementation: